 Now that I was in college, I had to learn about “majors.”
 A major is essentially the subject or field that you choose to study during your college career.
 I already knew what I wanted to be.
 I wanted to be an architect.
 Ever since I was a kid, I liked drawing, and I was somewhat of a graffiti artist, as well, so I figured drawing houses and buildings would be natural for me.
 I enrolled in “Introduction to Residential Architecture.”
 I was required to purchase a drafting kit for the class.
 It had a lot of really cool things in it, things I didn’t yet know how to use.
 The rest of my course load included astronomy, Intermediate English, P.E. some other elective course.
 I felt pretty good about my situation, mature even, like I was in control of my life.

 This was my first college failure.
 It was immediate, and it hurt.
-I felt ashamed at being stupid at math.
+I felt ashamed for being stupid at math.
 I felt stupid in general.
 I went through the motions in my other classes.
 I attended all of them, except the rectangle class.
 In fact, I rarely missed school.
 I loved going!
 If my car broke down, I would ride my bike, and if my bike had a flat, I would walk.
 Sometimes, as I walked to school, people that were in my classes would pass me by but they wouldn’t stop to give me a ride.
 I’d say, “Fuck you” in my mind and carry on.
 I rarely missed a day because I liked being at school.
 I was failing my classes, but I liked being around people, and there were a lot of pretty girls in my classes, and I was getting something out of it.
-I was absorbing knowledge and I was even participating and sharing my thoughts on stuff.
+I was absorbing knowledge and I was even participating and sharing my thoughts on an array of topics.
 Nevertheless, at the end of the semester, my report card had five F’s on it.
 I even failed P.E.
-It was a horrible start, but as always, the neighborhood was always there to help heal the pain.
+It was a horrible start, but as always, the drugs and alcohol with the homies soothed the pain.

-Hangin with the guys was going hand in hand with my attending college, whether I liked it or not.
-There was really no escape, unless I moved away.
+As long as I was student, I was always going to take shit from my friends, whether I liked it or not.
+The only way to escape it was to move away, but that would difficult.
 We always posted up at Mando’s pad.
 It was our ‘hood’s epicenter.
 He had a pool table and an older brother that could buy us beer.
 We’d get wasted there, sometimes for two days straight.
 We’d cap on each other late into the morning, drink up and smoke, and then hit up our favorite taco truck on Durfee Ave.
 On one night, I was getting ready to ride back home when I realized my bike had two flat tires.
 I was furious because it was my only mode of transportation, and the flats meant that I’d have to walk to school.
 I didn’t have money to buy new tubes, so I knew I was screwed for a while.
 For about a month I walked everywhere.
 Then on another drunken night, Mando brought up the time when they let the air out of my tires so I wouldn’t ride home drunk.
-Oh, man!
-These assholes had me walking for weeks, and all my tires needed was air.
-Straight up turkeys!
+I had been walking for weeks, and all my tires needed was air.
+Turkeys!

 Freddy was a kid I knew from my old neighborhood in Rosemead.
 We went to Elementary and Junior High School together.
 Before running into him at Rio Hondo, I hadn’t seen him since the eighth grade because we headed to different high schools.
 “What’s up, Freddy?
 How you been?”
 I asked.
 He had his backpack on and was wearing glasses.
 He looked like a veteran of the junior college scene.
 “I’m good,” he said.
 “I’m just taking classes and trying to get out of here.
 How are you doing?
 How are your classes?”
 He didn’t know better in asking me that.
 “To be honest, I’m not doing good.
 I’m failing every single class,” I answered.
 “I failed the first semester, too,” I added.
 To my surprise, Freddy didn’t flinch.
 There was no judgmental look.
 Instead, he said, “You need to see a counselor.”
 “What?”
 I said.
 “They have counselors in college?”
 “Yeah!”
 Freddy said.
 “You go right through those doors.”
 He pointed at the main building.
 He said, “Just go in there and tell them you want to make an appointment to see a counselor.
 “Dude, thanks, Freddy!
 I appreciate it,” I said.
 “I’ll see later.”
 I walked over the main building and made an appointment with a counselor.
 Following Freddy’s ended up being one of the smartest things I’ve ever done.

 A few days later, I was in the main building, meeting with a counselor.
-She was young and pretty.
+I remember her being young and pretty.
 We sat in her office and she pulled up my transcript.
-I was embarrassed when she did that, but I had to sit through it.
+It was embarrassing but I had to sit through it.
 She gave it a quick glance and said, “Ok.
 Let’s see.
 Wrong class.
 Wrong class.
 Wrong class.
 Wrong class.
 Mark, you’re taking all the wrong classes!”
 She pulled out a sheet and placed it in front of me.
-With the end of a pen, she started pointing at the list of classes on the paper.
+With the end of a pen, she started tapping at the list of classes on the paper.
 “You need to take this class, and this class, and this class, and this class!”
 Essentially, what she did was map out my entire college pathway, giving me a GPS to help me navigate my way out of Rio Hondo and into a university.
 I can’t emphasize enough how much this moment changed the trajectory of my life.
 It was a massive game changer, and from that point on, I was on my way!